itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/02-crash-analyze.md

 ---
-title: Analyze the crash
+title: Analyze the Crash
 parent: Run the Backend
 ---

-# Analyze the crash
+# Analyze the Crash

 We executed an invalid expression and the server does no longer respond.
 It is time to check what happened.